-Sickle Cell & African Americans: How To Fight Back
+Sickle Cell & The Black Community: How To Fight Back

 Sickle cell disease affects millions of children every year, many of them African American.
 Keep yourself, family and loved ones healthy by knowing and sharing the facts.